-The minimum requirements to become a The Heirloom Collective, Inc. Marijuana Establishment Agent ("THC Agent") are outlined below.
-All THC board members, directors, employees, executives, managers or volunteers will register with the Commission as a THC Marijuana Establishment Agent.
-For clarity an employee means, any consultant or contractor who provides on-site services to a Marijuana Establishment related to the cultivation, harvesting, preparation, packaging, storage, testing, or dispensing of marijuana.
+Marijuana Establishment Agent means a board member, director, employee, executive, manager, or volunteer of a Marijuana Establishment, who is 21 years of age or older.
+Employee includes a consultant or contractor who provides on-site services to a Marijuana Establishment related to the cultivation, harvesting, preparation, packaging, storage, testing, or dispensing of marijuana.